UKHackspaceFoundation/resources/structure.md

 ## Board

 * The Foundation maintains an elected board to oversee general operation/administration whom:
-    * Should not also be active directors of a Hackspace
+    * must be Individual Members,
-    * Are expected to have past experience of managing a Hackspace, or contributing to it
+    * should not also be active directors of a Hackspace,
-    * Must be Individual Members
+    * are expected to have past experience of managing a Hackspace, or contributing to it
 * The board members shall be (re)elected annually